1. Essential monitoring tasks

 You can also remove an acknowledgement with the Remove acknowledgement button.

 Acknowledgements can run automatically.
-The Expire acknowledgement after option serves this purpose
+The Expire acknowledgement after option serves this purpose, but it is only effective in the Checkmk Enterprise Editions.

 For more information on all parameters for acknowledgement actions, see the article on acknowledgement.